kframework/c-semantics/README.md

   missing semantics), the program will get stuck.
 The message should tell you where it got stuck and may give a hint as to why.
-If you want help deciphering the output, or help understanding why the program is undefined, please send your `.kdump` file to us.
+If you want help deciphering the output, or help understanding why the program is undefined, please send your final configuration to us.
+This can be generated using either the `DUMPALL` flag on `kcc`-generated executables (e.g., `DUMPALL=1 ./a.out`) or via `kcc -d` in the case of "compile-time" errors.

 ## Runtime features